Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/8/as-lite.md

 (Example image from the [AdvantageScope-Lite-FTC README](https://github.com/j5155/AdvantageScope-Lite-FTC/blob/main/FTCLite_Example.png))

 ## Recording information to logs
+> [!WARNING]
+> Logs will **not be generated** for OpModes that are started through FtcDashboard as the appropriate logging hooks won't be called.
+OpModes must be run from the Driver Station to capture logs.

 The RoadRunner `FlightRecorder` is used to record information to a log file.
 This log file can be read back and visualised later through AdvantageScope.

 > [!NOTE]